Tips for Spring Cleaning Your Coastal Home

 You should once again take everything out to inspect expiration dates, clean shelves, and make the decision to decide which items should be placed where.
 While everything is out, consider re-painting or touching up some scuff marks as necessary.
-Definitely don’t forget to sweep or vacuum those hard-to-reach areas which are sure to gather crumbs from the cookie monster in your house.
-Consider purchasing plastic containers or glass jars to hold awkwardly shaped and small items, especially if they’re going to be stored in a place that everyone will be able to see.
+Definitely don’t forget to sweep or vacuum those hard-to-reach areas, which are sure to gather crumbs from the cookie monster in your house.
+Consider purchasing plastic containers or glass jars to hold awkwardly shaped and small items, especially if they’re going to be stored in a place where everyone can see.
 If there’s plenty of room to spare after organizing your food items, consider making a space for bulkier kitchen appliances like Crock-Pots, Mixers, Air-Fryers, etc.

-Cleaning the refrigerator out is certainly a chore, but one that might make the most impact in presenting your home.
+Cleaning the refrigerator out is undoubtedly a chore, but one that might make the most impact in presenting your home.
 Once again, take everything out and place them in coolers if possible.
-Most of the racks and drawers are removable, so take those out and place them in the sink.
-Windex and paper towels or Clorox wipes are going to be best for scrubbing those sticky messes and cleaning up the occasional crumb.
-Just make sure to dry everything off so the moisture doesn’t build up over time.
+Most of the racks and drawers are removable, so take those out and put them in the sink.
+Windex and paper towels or disinfectant wipes will be best for scrubbing those sticky messes and cleaning up the occasional crumb.
+Just make sure to dry everything off, so the moisture doesn’t build up over time.

 TIP: Keep an opened box of Baking Soda in the fridge to help eliminate odors and replace it with a new package every 3 months.

-The freezer is a bit trickier, but the biggest thing is to make sure that all items with freezer burn are thrown away, and space is occupied properly.
+The freezer is a bit trickier, but the biggest thing is to ensure all items with freezer burn are thrown away and space is adequately occupied.

 Microwave and Stove Top Cleaning Tips

-Finally, turn your focus to the microwave, oven, and stove-top.
+Finally, turn your focus to the microwave, oven, and stovetop.
 Since these are the areas that get the most use, they are going to need the most attention.
-Starting with your microwave, wipe the outside off with a mild cleaning solution, and make sure to scrub the buttons and handle, since they are always touched – and usually not with clean hands.
+Starting with your microwave, wipe the outside off with a mild cleaning solution, and make sure to scrub the buttons and handle since they are constantly touched – and usually not with clean hands.
 One of the easiest tricks to cleaning the inside of your microwave is to cut a lemon in half, squeeze the juice into a small glass bowl and add about a 1/2 cup of water.
 Place the lemons into the bowl and put them in the microwave for 3 minutes.
 Let the mixture stand for another 5 minutes, then pull it out and wipe all the walls with a rag or sponge.
-Always remember to cover items like soup with a wet paper towel to avoid messes the next time around.
+Always cover items like soup with a wet paper towel to avoid messes the next time.

 Once the microwave is cleaned up, move down to the stovetop.
-If you’ve got a traditional stove-top with the coiled burners, it might be easier to replace the metal bowls underneath than to try and scrub them out.
-For those with the more modern glass-top stove, take a trip to your local hardware store for some Weiman Glass Cook Top Cleaner.
+If you’ve got a traditional stove top with coiled burners, replacing the metal bowls underneath might be easier than scrubbing them out.
+For those with the more modern glass-top stove, visit your local hardware store for some Weiman Glass Cook Top Cleaner.
 Follow the instructions on the bottle and watch your stove return to that like-new stage once again.
-Wipe off all the outside edges which may have collected grease or dust over the last few months, and then open up the oven and get ready.
+Wipe off all the outside edges, which may have collected grease or dust over the last few months, and then open up the oven and get ready.

-Most newer overs have a self-clean mode which will burn a majority of the gunk inside away.
-It’s a bit of a lengthy process, but you’ll want to make sure you’re around in case anything happens.
-Fair warning – This process tends to produce a strong odor, make sure to keep your windows open if the weather permits, and put a few drops of Purification in your diffuser.
-Once the cleaning is done and the oven has cooled off, remove the racks and scrape any leftover residue off.
+Most newer overs have a self-clean mode which will burn most of the gunk inside away.
+It’s a bit of a lengthy process, but you’ll want to ensure you’re around if anything happens.
+Fair warning – This process tends to produce a strong odor; make sure to keep your windows open if the weather permits, and put a few drops of Purification in your diffuser.
+Once the cleaning is done, and the oven has cooled off, remove the racks and scrape any leftover residue off.
 Wipe the glass off with a wet sponge or paper towel, and avoid using Windex on the inside (instead, you can use a combo of vinegar and water), but feel free to use it on the outside.
-If your oven has a storage space underneath for pots and pans, remove all those as well, clean, and organize.
+If your oven has a storage space underneath for pots and pans, remove them, clean them, and organize them.

-Clean and wipe out the sink, make yourself a nice drink and warn the rest of the house that the kitchen is cleaned and they don’t want to see how mad you can get if they mess it up right after.
+Clean and wipe out the sink, make yourself a nice drink, and warn the rest of the household members that the kitchen is cleaned, and they don’t want to see how mad you can get if they mess it up right after.

 Scrub the Bathrooms

-Oftentimes the shared bathroom mainly for guests will stay relatively clean, but the ones most used and usually connected to bedrooms tend to get neglected.
+Often the shared bathroom, mainly for guests, will stay relatively clean, but the ones most used and usually connected to bedrooms tend to get neglected.
 As is the case with almost everything else, it’s so easy to keep the room tidy once it’s that way already.
 Products tend to accumulate over time and can sometimes get overwhelming.
 Start with a purge of what you don’t use, and find an appropriate place for all the products you do use.